 This tool has changed my life!
-Since I got started with the mouthpeicing arts back in 1992, I've measured countless mouthpieces - from big Tenor Jazz facings, to small Austrian clarinet facings - and everything in between.
-The standard "tip wands" I have used over my lifetime worked okay, but they had issues.
-1. Saxophone mouthpieces are typically expressed in thousands of and inch, requiring a totally different measuring wand, whereas clarinet mouthpieces employ the metric standard - again, requiring a different tool.
-2. No two wands measure the same!
+Since I got started in the mouthpiecing arts back in 1992, I've measured countless mouthpieces - from big Tenor Saxophone Jazz facings, to small Austrian Clarinet Orchestra facings - and everything in between.
+The standard "tip wands" I have used over my lifetime worked sort of okay, but they had frustrating issues.
+1. Saxophone mouthpieces are typically expressed in thousands of an inch, requiring a totally different measuring wand, whereas clarinet mouthpieces employ the metric standard - again, requiring a different tool.
+2. And to add to the turmoil, no two wands measure the same!
 3. As we get older, our vision gets more challaned and it has become more difficult to see the wand's readings.
-4. Workflow could be better.
+4. Using a wand is a practiced art form, which is cumbersome and inelegant.
+5. Workflow could be better.
+Tip wands require the process of gauging two, three, four times in order to get the average, from which your findings will only be moderately accurate.
+That takes time and skill - and it isn't as accurate a method as what I've been wanting for all these years.

-Over the years I tried to find a better gauge - but I never really found happiness with the alternatives on the market.
-They were cumbersome to use, and didn't fit within a typical mouthpiece maker's workflow, and at their worst, the indicater-guages on the market that I've used actually scratched my mouthpiece tiprails!
+Over the years I tried to find a better gauge, a better method - but I never really found happiness with the alternatives on the market.
+They were cumbersome to use, and didn't fit within a typical mouthpiece maker's workflow, and at their worst, the indicater-gauges on the market that I've used actually scratched my mouthpiece tiprails!

 So I ended up sticking with the old standard "wand", but then came the problem of finding a spare.
 No two measure alike!
 I purchased ten wands hoping to find two or three which were accurate.
 And so most refacers end up with mental awareness of how their wand stacks up against the truth.
 Furthermore, at this time no metric wand exhists!
 They are not available anwhere for purchase.
 One can find some nice imperial tip guages for saxophone mouthpieces but that leaves my needs short.

 First, we had to explore what is out there, and what actually gets the best results, and then improve upon that baseline.
 So our engineer who is a machinist suggested (brilliantly) that we should use old fashioned metrology standards which a machinist would understand.
 And from there it became an obvious choice to develop a "pin gauge" methodolgy.
-For those who don't know what a pin gauge is, well they are readily available online and at a relatively cheap price.
-Basically they are cylindrical steel "pins" of sequentially larger and larger diameter, which are VERY accurate.
-You can get them in all sizes, and the simple idea is that when you slip the pin between the glass gauge and mouthpiece held together, you will gauge the size of the tip gap.
+For those who don't know what a pin gauge is, basically they are cylindrical steel "pins" of sequentially larger and larger diameter, which are VERY accurate.
+You can get them in all sizes, and the simple idea is that when you slip the pin between your glass gauge and mouthpiece held together, you will gauge the size of the tip gap.
 AND this technique allows you to accurately interpret the gap at the very tip of the tiprail OR the inner tiprail as it relates to the baffle.
 It's quite simple and quite accurate.
 This pin gauging technique became the standard at our factory, And it was repeatable by any user - as long as the technique was understood, and improtantly there was agreement that the inner tiprail was the target - right where the baffle and tiprail unite.

 Why should the inner tip be the point of discussion?
 Well it is the area of a mouthpiece that I have long used to base my actions in the refacing process - it is the part of the tip that the "tip wand" measures and my friends in the refacing arts embrace.
 Some large firms do in fact contrarily reference the outer tiprail measurement but they are in the minority so our gauge is setup for the standard the majority of the world has embraced, and has used for decades.